pypeclub/pypeclub.github.io/docs/admin_install.md

 you probably want that destination to be on shared network drive so all users can access it.

 :::tip production and development branch
 We recommend to maintain two *versions* of Pype.
-First is **production** branch - one you use everyday for your work.
-Second one is **development** version you should use for testing new features and as testing playground.
-That branch should point to different Avalon database and use its own **ftrack event server**.
+The first is **production** branch - the one your artists use everyday for their work.
+The second one is **development** version you should use for testing new features and as development sandbox.
+Development branch can point to a different Avalon database and use its own **ftrack event server**.
 More on that in [Pype Configuration](admin_config)

 ```text
 Shared Network Drive